weaveworks-guides/weave-net-legacy/weave-multicast/weave-multicast.md

 Fill in the following fields:

- * Container Name -- Enter an arbitrary name for the container
+ * Container Name -- Enter a name for the container
- * Image -- Add `lmarsden/mlist`
+ * Image -- Add the repository and the app `lmarsden/mlist`
  * Maximum Memory -- 300

 For this demo, these are the only fields that need to be configured.
 Once complete, click `Add`